PTAB

 2. Patent Overview

-• Title: Data Storage Systems Using Content-Based Identifiers
+• Title: Content-Based Identifiers

 3. Grounds for Unpatentability

-Ground 1: Anticipation by Browne - Claims 24, 32, 70, 81, 82, and 86 are anticipated under 35 U.S.C. §102 by Browne.
+Ground 1: Anticipation over Browne - Claims 24, 32, 70, 81, 82, and 86 are anticipated by Browne under 35 U.S.C. §102.

-• Prior Art Relied Upon: Browne (a February 1995 University of Tennessee Technical Report titled "Location-Independent Naming for Virtual Distributed Software Repositories").
+• Prior Art Relied Upon: Browne (a February 1995 University of Tennessee technical report titled "Location-Independent Naming for Virtual Distributed Software Repositories").

 • Core Argument for this Ground: